 Then, it’s time to remove the upholstered top.

 It is the original fabric, which I’m sure is all the rage at the time.
-The play off the edgy lines in the upholstery play off the curves in the dressing table design.
+What is more, the play off the edgy lines in the upholstery play off the curves in the dressing table design.

 While I’m waiting for paint to cure, I use a white wax on the oak veneer faces I’m leaving raw wood.
-After that I apply clear wax on the paint to give it longevity.
+Meanwhile, after that I apply clear wax on the paint to give it longevity.

 Finally, after my small stent of DIY fun, my updated Art Deco dressing table is ready to go.